 The City of Portland Bureau of Housing received HUD approval in 2014 for a Section 108 Loan Program (a loan guarantee backed by the City's Community Development Block Grant entitlement) to promote homeownership choices for households with incomes up to 80% of the median income.
-In 2013, the last and fifth phase of The Yards at Union Station was completed by GSL Properties LLC, making the project the largest equitable TOD project in Oregon at 724 units.
-The Portland Development Commission (PDC) provided financing for the 4% LIHTC project on the former brown field in Portland's River District.
+City Commissioner Dan Saltzman has structured the loan guarantee to facilitate projects that are 51% below 80% of AMI with the remainder at market, which expands the program significantly.
+Private development of workforce housing has continued and expanded in Portland, For instance, in 2013, the fifth and last phase of The Yards at Union Station was completed by GSL Properties LLC, making the project the largest equitable TOD project in Oregon at 724 units.
+The Portland Development Commission (PDC) provided financing for the 4% LIHTC project on the former brownfield in Portland's River District.
 The PDC serves as a land bank for affordable housing sites within the City of Portland.
 In 2013, REACH Community Development merged with the Washington State non-profit corporation Affordable Community Environments (ACE) providing a more sustainable business case for both entities.
 San Francisco-based BRIDGE Housing initiated a project in Portland's Pearl District (their first in Oregon) with financing support from the Portland Development Commission.
-By policy of the City Commission, thirty percent (30%) of the City of Portland Tax Increment is earmarked for housing which is distributed to non-profits and private developers of affordable housing to fill equity gaps of affordable and mixed income housing in designated urban redevelopment areas.
+By policy of the City Commission, thirty percent (30%) of the City of Portland Tax Increment is earmarked for housing which is distributed to nonprofits and private developers of affordable housing to fill equity gaps of affordable and mixed income housing in designated urban redevelopment areas.